'Stowaway' incident on oil tanker off coast of England | DW | 25.10.2020

 British police on Sunday declared a major incident after reports of the attempted hijacking of a ship in the English Channel.

-The incident, off the Isle of Wight, reportedly took place aboard the Libyan-registered Nave Andromeda crude oil tanker south of Sandown, according to Isle of Wight Radio.
+The incident, off the Isle of Wight, reportedly took place aboard the Liberia-registered Nave Andromeda crude oil tanker south of Sandown, according to Isle of Wight Radio.

 "We are aware and dealing with an ongoing incident on board a vessel which is situated south of the Isle of Wight," a spokesman for Hampshire Police said, according to a report by Britain's Press Association (PA) news agency.